 The family nurse practitioner program is comprised of 48 credit hours and requires 672 clock hours of clinical practice with an approved preceptor.
-The curriculum prepares students for the certification exam.
-The website address is www.goshen.edu/nursing/masters.
+The clinical nurse leader program is comprised of 40 credit hours and requires 500 clock hours of clinical practice with an approved preceptor.
+Both programs prepare students for the certification exam in the selected track of study.
+The website address is goshen.edu/nursing/masters.

 The Merry Lea Environmental Learning Center offers a Master of Arts degree in Environmental Education that is designed for people who want to work as environmental educators with students of all ages in diverse settings.
 This is an intensive experience that covers all aspects of environmental education and emphasizes natural history and practical experience.
 Six core courses, two practicum experiences and a personalized project are completed in 11 months (July through June).
-The website address is http://merrylea.goshen.edu/graduate-program.
+The website address is merrylea.goshen.edu/graduate-program.

 The Center for Intercultural and International Education offers a Master of Arts in Intercultural Leadership which is designed for mid-career working professionals, including business managers, educators, health-care professionals and non-profit leaders who work in increasingly diverse settings.
 The 18-month program consists of three residential sessions on campus (in January, July and January) alternating with online coursework.
-The website address is www.goshen.edu/adult/mail/.
+The website address is goshen.edu/adult/mail/.

 The Master of Business Administration degree is a collaborative program designed for working professionals interested in practicing leadership for the common good.
-Goshen College, Bluffton University and Eastern Mennnonite University each provide graduate courses.
+Goshen College, Bluffton University and Eastern Mennonite University each provide graduate courses.
 Students select one school as the home institution and work with an advising professor and the graduate studies office from that school to plan their program.
-The website address is www.collaborativemba.org/
+The website address is collaborativemba.org/